Avibah/Sound-Space-Multi-Tool/README.md

 This branch is solely for files that may be accessed or downloaded by the Multi Tool or some of the tools within it.
+This lets the Multi Tool be a standalone .exe file.
 These don't have to be downloaded with the Multi Tool.